Oregon Transportation Plan

 Oregon Bicycle and Pedestrian Plan Work Program

 The purpose of the Oregon Freight Plan, or OFP, is to improve freight connections to local, state, tribal, regional, national and international markets with the goal of increasing trade-related jobs and income for Oregon workers and businesses.
 The OFP is a resource designed to guide freight-related operation, maintenance and investment decisions.
-The OFP, originally released in 2011, was amended in 2017 to maintain compliance with federal requirements that came from the FAST Act for state freight plans.
+The OFP, originally released in 2011, was first amended in 2017 to maintain compliance with federal requirements that came from the FAST Act for state freight plans.
+These plans are required to be updated on a 5 year basis, with ODOT intending on amending the Oregon Freight Plan in 2022 to be in compliance with new requirements from Infrastructure Investment and Jobs Act (IIJA) and to incorporate updated data and trends.
 See Guidance on State Freight Plans and State Freight Advisory Committees for more information on the federal context for this effort.

 2017 Amended Oregon Freight Plan